-The Fostering Network was awarded funding by the Big Lottery Fund, to support Walking Tall, a two-year project which aims to provide opportunities for primary school aged children in foster care and the children of foster carers that make their voices heard and enable them to reach their full potential - to help them 'walk tall'.
+The Fostering Network was awarded funding by the Big Lottery Fund, to support Walking Tall, a two-year project which aimed to provide opportunities for primary school aged children in foster care and the children of foster carers that made their voices heard and enabled them to reach their full potential - to help them 'walk tall'.

 About Walking Tall

 The Fostering Network in Scotland received funding from the Big Lottery Fund for a two-year project named Walking Tall.
 The aim was to consult primary school-aged children on their thoughts about living in foster care.
 This included both children in foster care and the sons and daughters of foster carers.
 A children’s participation worker was appointed to co-ordinate the workshops and to work alongside a steering group of volunteers to create an activity book.
 A disability inclusion co-ordinator was also appointed for six months to make sure that children and young people with disabilities also have the opportunity to have their views heard especially in relation to their care, and that if anything is preventing them from taking part in decisions about their care that this is known.

 The Fostering Network is passionate about including children and young people and creating opportunities for them to have their say.
 Through this project we tried hard to hear the voices of children who know first-hand what it is like to live in a fostering household and who have views on how this experience might be better.

 To gather the voices of children we held eight workshops across central Scotland for primary-school aged children.
 The workshops included movement, play, arts and drama and we used different activities to make sure that everybody who took part was able to be asked their views and experiences in a fun and safe way.

 Our disability inclusion co-ordinator went out and about across the country, meeting up with foster carers and children to hear from them what some of the day to day challenges and are, and how they have come up with ways of working through some of these challenges.

 The final part of the project involved making reports and sharing the information that was gathered through the workshops.
 We made: